biaslab/biaslab-hugo/content/teaching/bmlip.md

 - Please consult the <a href="http://nbviewer.jupyter.org/github/bertdv/BMLIP/blob/master/lessons/notebooks/Course-Syllabus.ipynb">Course Syllabus</a> (lecture notes for 1st class) for advice on how to study the materials.

 - Each year there will be two written exam opportunities. **You cannot bring notes or books to the written exam sessions.
 All needed formulas are supplied at the exam sheet**.

+### Assignment
+- The assignment may be downloaded [here](https://github.com/bertdv/BMLIP/blob/master/lessons/assignment/%5B5SSD0%5D%20Probabilistic%20Programming%20-%20Assignment.zip).
+The Jupyter notebook explains the problem in detail.
+- Please hand in the completed notebook file on Canvas.

 ### Exam Preparation
 In addition to the materials in the above table, we provide two representative practice written exams: